-I have been a vegan for more than 3 years now and it gives me great pleasure in sharing this vegan version of chocolate cake that I have been perfecting for quite some time and I think I have the right mix for this classic recipe.
+I have been a vegan for more than 3 years now and it gives me great pleasure in sharing this vegan chocolate cake recipe that I have been perfecting for quite some time and I think I have the right mix for this classic recipe.

 The recipe is 100% vegan and 100% tasty!
 If you are not trying a vegan, plant-based solution for cakes, you should be.
 You will be delightfully surprised at how easy it can be.